dtai-kg/AutoRML/README.md

 ## Example usage

-You can find some tables to test AutoRML in the examples folder.
+You can find some tables to test AutoRML in the 'examples' folder.
 To run AutoRML for one of the examples:

     cd autoRML
     python3 src -i "examples/tables/cities.csv" -m -sa -af "examples/annotations" -mf "examples/mappings" -rf "examples/rdf" -ds